 Here is plant B- They sometimes turned off the air for 1-2 days in the aerobic digester because they could not get the solids to decant enough for dewatering.
 What they created was a mess instead that slowly got worse!

 Imaging trying to decant this or dewater this.
 It would be more like a sponge!
 Our solution to them, hit the system with chlorine for a small amount of time, used a small bit of polymer in the actual digestor to get it to settle, dewatered heavy for a few days, and finally break the cycle.
 Increase air in the digestor and check the pH.
 They now keep the air on and decant for only 1-2 hours at a time, and no problems in almost a year!
 The system is running smoothly.

-Here is a septic digestor with scum floating on the surface.
-Here you can see gassing in this digestor indicating septicity
+Here is a septic digester with scum floating on the surface.
+Here you can see gassing in this digester indicating septicity

-Here are the "Critical 5 plus one" again as a reminder- Go check your digestors today!!!
+Here are the "Critical 5 plus one" again as a reminder- Go check your digesters today!!!